thetis-apps/DocumentAPI/README.md

-# Document API
+# Yarnliving

-This application establishes a Graph QL like interface for the development of client applications supporting work according to documents (picking list, multi picking lists, stock taking lists).
+This application contains the backend of the application made for Yarnliving.

+Access to REST API may be restricted to specific IP addresses after installing the application.